marcelovicentegc/django-react-typescript/README.md

 This project uses Cloudinary as a CDN, so you will need to have an account on Cloudinary and set up the `.env` file with the correct credentials.
 Use the [`.env.example`](./.env.example) file as a reference.

+Feel free to open an issue if you want to use another CDN, and I'll be happy to help you set it up.

 ### Running the project

 Once you've set up the database, you can start the project by running one of: